 Alight at Night at Upper Canada Village

 One of the biggest outdoor light festivals in Ontario is at Upper Canada Village until January 5th.
 Heritage buildings, trees, and fences are decorate with hundreds of thousands of Christmas lights.
 Get your tickets in advance and arrive early.
-Alight at Night has grown in popularity over the years, and it gets incredibly busy.
-New this year there’s a carousel!
-It’s for kids, but I’m expecting it to be beautiful either way!
+This event sells out!

 Many of the museums have free access times that you can take advantage of!
 On Thursdays, admission to the National Gallery of Canada, the Canadian Museum of History, the Canadian War Museum and the Canadian Museum of Nature are free from 5:00 p.m. to 8:00 p.m.
 This does not include special exhibits, only the permanent collections.
 The Aviation and Space Museum and the Science and Technology Museum offer free admission daily between 4:00 p.m. and 5:00 p.m.